berto/berto.com/contracts/index.md

 In short: fix problems first, iterate, and only later scale those solutions across Europe.
 The culture of results always beats trying to come up with the “best idea” at the top and forcing it down people’s throats.

 The solutions being thrown around revolve around new agreements, and in my view they are actually a bit worse than a distraction by overconfidence in contracts.
 The way I see it, there isn’t even a democratic mandate for Europe to keep signing away national responsibilities.
-The quiet federalization we’re seeing is, frankly, embarrassing.
-Especially for those of us (like me) who actually believe in a more united Europe.
+Each new contract, mew agreement, each new binding law, is another quiet step towards federalization.
+And it is, frankly, embarrassing.
+I actually believe in a more united Europe, as many do. but not like this.

 It is tricky.

 Our first reaction to our current situation was to do what Europe does best, documents.
 We called in the former European Central Bank (ECB) governor Mario Draghi and tasked him to write a report.
 He concluded we need more competitiveness and and boom, now we will have a new way to register companies (EU Inc regime), plus a whole bunch of new things.
 The Americans are telling us to increase military spending or they’ll pull support?
 Guess we’d better start thinking about an Army.
 But no one voted for a European Army.
 No one voted for a new way to register businesses, no matter how good it is.
-These things weren’t even clear election issues in any country.
+These things weren’t even clear election issues in any country or EU Elections.

 No one is stepping up and taking responsibility.
 Everything is outsourced.
 Blame and Solutions.

 "It’s Putin's fault".
 "Trump's fault".
 "COVID’s fault".
+All we know is that suddentlh "we have to do it".
 This isn't good.

 **ANOTHER PIECE OF PAPER.**